 International Health and Medical Education (IHME) serves the students, faculty and staff of UNMC through a variety of programs and services.
 Individual assistance is offered to students who wish to study or volunteer abroad.
 Over 100 UNMC students annually go abroad for global health experiences, ranging from one week to nine months, to destinations as close as Canada and as far away as Russia.

 For international participants, services offered include non-immigrant visa processing and support of various social and cultural activities.
-These include a four-day international student orientation program for new-to-the US students, coordinated prior to the start of the Fall semester courses and the Ambassador program to support new international students.
+These include a three-day international student orientation program for new-to-the-US students, coordinated prior to the start of the fall semester courses and the Ambassador program to support new international students.
 US tax preparation assistance is offered to F and J visa holders (who are considered non-residents for tax purposes) each year in March and early April.
 For further information regarding IHME activities, call 402-559-6414.